Hiking the Kaiwi Shoreline Trail on Oʻahu

 Native Plants on the Kaiwi Coast

-If you’re looking for them, know that they are tiny (about half a cm. long), and their yellow face is about the size of a grain of sand.
+With that in mind, know that they are tiny (about half a centimeter long), and their yellow face is only about the size of a grain of sand.

-As for native Hawaiian plants, I mentioned a few earlier, but you can also find ʻAkulikuli, Naio, Maʻo, and Pōhuehue to name a few more.
-Please do what you can to minimize your impact here as most of the restoration work is done by some great volunteers.
+As for native Hawaiian plants, I mentioned a few that can be seen in the Kaiwi Restoration Area, but you can also find ʻĀkulikuli, Naio, Maʻo, and Pōhuehue, to name a few more.

 Read My Separate Post: Native Hawaiian Plant Guide